-This describes study the level of knowledge compliance and of Muhammadiyah autonomous organizations.
+This study describes the level of knowledge and compliance of Muhammadiyah autonomous organizations.
 The results of this study indicate that the level of knowledge of respondents only (5%) has less knowledge.
 Whereas for each question item, more than (92%) respondents stated that they knew about the transmission, signs, and handling of COVID-19.